aneeshprasad1/Projects/README.md

 My name is Aneesh Prasad.
 Welcome to my world.

+Crystall Ball App - Android application that simulates a magic eight-ball.
+Ask a question, shake, get an answer.

 Election Predictor – used R to model the 2014 election based on 2004 election results and 2010 socio-economic and race data with k-nearest-neighbors and recursive partitioning techniques

 Network Game AI – used Java to design program that intelligently plays the game Network and uses game tree search techniques such as alpha-beta pruning and recursive implementation of the minimax algorithm